thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

 ![todo3](_media/todo3.gif)

-## Deleting item
+## Deleting an item

-1. First we can add a method to delete the Todo
+1. First, we can add a method to delete the Todo
 2. Add it as a Prop in the todo item

 ```javascript